7 Types of Free Lead Magnets with 30+ Examples

 How to Create Great Lead Magnets

-Before we talk about the seven types of free lead magnets, let’s talk about what makes a great lead magnet.
+Before we talk about the seven types of lead magnets, let’s talk about what makes a great lead magnet.

 For your lead magnet to attract leads that are likely to become clients, your lead magnet needs to: